shreyas-londhe/zkFOCIL-impl/noir/README.md

 # zkFOCIL-impl: Zero-Knowledge FOCIL Implementation in Noir

-This project implements core components of the FOCIL (Fast Objective Chain Inclusion Layer) protocol using the Noir ZK language.
+This project implements core components of the [zkFOCIL](https://ethresear.ch/t/zkfocil-inclusion-list-privacy-using-linkable-ring-signatures/21688) protocol using the Noir DSL.
 Specifically, it provides a Noir circuit that:

 1. Derives a public key (PK) from a secret key (SK).
 2. Derives a key image (KI) from the secret key and block parameters.